-3. Suitability of topics
+C. Suitability

-2.402.
+4.410.
 A pre-requisite for the inclusion of housing topics in the census should be the willingness and ability of respondents to provide accurate information on them.
-Those topics, for example, on which information is to be obtained through direct observation by an enumerator should be within his or her technical competence.
-It may be necessary to avoid topics that are likely to arouse fear, local prejudice or superstition or which might be used to deliberately promote political or sectarian causes, or to avoid questions that are too complicated and difficult for the average respondent or enumerator to answer easily.
-The exact phrasing of any one question so constructed to obtain the most reliable responses will, of necessity, depend on national circumstances and, as described in part one, should be well tested prior to the census (see para.
-1.186).
+It is advisable to avoid topics that could increase the burden on respondents and those that are likely to arouse fear, local prejudice or superstition or which might be used to deliberately promote political or sectarian causes as these are likely to have a detrimental effect on response rates and support of the census.
+In interview-based census or where the collector needs to obtain information through observation, consideration needs to also be given to the level of knowledge and skill of the interviewer/collector and whether they can be adequately trained to collect this information accurately.
+Topics that are too complicated or difficult for the average respondent or enumerator to answer quickly should also not be included.
+The exact phrasing of a question that will obtain the most reliable responses may depend on national circumstances and, as described in part three, should be well tested prior to the census (see para.
+3.28).